syxc6/rock-paper-scissors/README.md

 This will have minimal UI, but once I have the code down I will try to design a more fancy and intuitive structure

 rps is a Jupyter notebook that I started with, however I realized this is not a straight python file that I was hoping it to be.
 So I made rpsser (standing for rps serious) as a raw python file to continue my work as a "proper" python file.
 The end goal is to export rpsser as a standalone .exe for anyone to open and use

+The dist folder has the current standalone program (exported via pyinstaller) that opens in terminal for user input and is free for anyone to download and run!